lijieumn/argus-distribution/README.md

 * For ACM replicability stamp reviewers: a private link has been provided to the reviewer(s) to download these files.
 These files should only be used for reviewing purposes.
 * For regular users: please contact [laurence.boissieux@inria.fr](mailto:laurence.boissieux@inria.fr) and [florence.descoubes@inria.fr](mailto:florence.descoubes@inria.fr) to obtain a license.

-Once you've downloaded the archive `argus_data_private_license.tar.gz`, please place it in the Argus root directory and follow these commands (under the Argus root directory as well):
+Once you've downloaded the archive `data_private_license.tar.gz`, please place it in the Argus root directory and follow these commands (under the Argus root directory as well):

 ```bash
 bash extract_character_files.sh